Planning over MAPF Agent Dependencies via Multi-Dependency PIBT: Multi-Dependence PIBT

 \subsubsection{Attempting to Replan}

-The second option for dealing with the case where no valid paths exist for agent $a_k$ is to ask one of $a_k$'s parent to replan and then retry $a_k$ (\Cref{alg:md-pibt-main} lines 16-18).
-Thus, instead of forcing $a_k$ to pick the safe path after failing, we choose some parent $a_p$ (elaborated in \Cref{sec:md-pibt-param}) and ask it to replan by reusing the same \texttt{removeDepend} function.
-We then add $a_p$ to the queue. \Cref{fig:main-md-pibt}(6)-(8) shows an example of attempting to replan.
+The second option for dealing with the case where no valid paths exist for $a_k$ is to ask one of $a_k$'s parent to replan and then retry $a_k$ (\Cref{alg:md-pibt-main} lines 16-18).
+Thus, instead of forcing $a_k$ to pick the safe path, we choose some parent $a_p$ and ask it to replan by reusing the same \texttt{removeDepend} function.
+We then add $a_p$ to $q$. \Cref{fig:main-md-pibt}(6)-(8) shows an example of attempting to replan.

-An important note is that with replanning, agents can be planned more than once (as compared to PIBT where each agent is planned only once).
+With replanning, agents can be planned more than once.
 In the worst case, each agent can be bumped into by a parent an exponential number of times, resulting in intractable runtime.
-Thus, the \texttt{fallToSafePath} function (elaborated in the next section) is necessary for reasonable runtimes.
-We additionally conduct theoretical analysis of MD-PIBT in Appendix~\ref{appen:theory}.
+Thus, the \texttt{fallToSafePath} function is necessary for reasonable runtimes.